Annie Schnackenberg: Activism

 Schnackenberg became active in local church affairs, and became a leader of the Pitt Street Methodist Church by 1882.
 During this time, she would have met Elizabeth Caradus and other women later active in social reform for women.
 She was a foundation member of the Auckland branch of the Women's Christian Temperance Union New Zealand (WCTU NZ) in 1885, serving as the superintendent of education.
 In January 1887, she was elected to the presidency of the Auckland branch, serving until 1897.
 She was appointed to the national superintendency of scientific temperance instruction in schools at the WCTU convention in March 1887.
 In March 1892 she was elected national president and served through 1901.
 Due to her extensive experience with Māori people and fluency in the language, she became the WCTU national superintendent of Maori work in 1898.
 She was also on the board of their publication, The White Ribbon.

 The National Council of Women was formed in 1896.
 Schnackenberg represented the WCTU at the inaugural meeting in Christchurch, and was appointed a vice-president.

 When women's suffrage was passed, Schnackenberg chaired a large celebratory public meeting in Auckland on 28 September 1893.
 A year later, she chaired a second meeting to report on progress made since the first.

 Schnackenberg took strong moral positions in the defence of women.
 She advocated that temperance become a part of the school curriculum.
 She was unsuccessful in this, but the Department of Education did order temperance textbooks, making the teaching of temperance in schools possible.
 She campaigned for the age of consent to be raised to 21 "because it ought never to be possible for a girl or woman to consent to her own ruin".
-She opposed the Contagious Diseases Act of 1869, which allowed prostitutes but not their clients to be detained for inspection and treatment of sexually transmitted diseases, because it made it safer for men to sin.
+She opposed the Contagious Diseases Act 1869, which allowed prostitutes but not their clients to be detained for inspection and treatment of sexually transmitted diseases, because it made it safer for men to sin.
 She also opposed smoking tobacco and tattoos.